8 of the Most Popular Granite Colors in the Philippines Today

 Jet Black is more durable and a lot denser than other natural stones, such as onyx or travertine.
 It can withstand the constant use and abuse of ordinary kitchen preparations.
 Also, it resists heat and scratches, which makes it an ideal kitchen countertop material.

 Jet Black has a timeless beauty that fits exquisitely in any space.
-Its rich, mysterious color goes well with many other elements—be it a maple cabinet, a white wall, or even a stainless steel fixture.
+Its rich, mysterious granite color goes well with many other elements—be it a maple cabinet, a white wall, or even a stainless steel fixture.
 Also, it provides the perfect contrast to any light-themed space.
 Pair it with all-white floor tiles, cabinets, and wall paint, and you’ll have a beautiful black and white kitchen right inside your home.

-As a mid-range priced stone, Jet Black costs more than your ordinary “Salt and Pepper” granite, but a lot less than an expensive marble, like “Volakas White” It costs around Php 2,000 per sqm. to Php 3,0000 per sqm., depending on your current location.
+As a mid-range priced stone, Jet Black costs more than your ordinary “Salt and Pepper” granite, but a lot less than an expensive marble, like “Volakas White.”
+It costs around Php 2,000 per sqm. to Php 3,0000 per sqm., depending on your location.
 Thus, many contractors and homeowners find it reasonably priced considering the advantages it offers.

 Curious to know how much will your counter cost?